 What responsibilities / commitments do students have while they are part of the programme?

 Students are expected to attend all choir practices, SMP classes and orchestra practices.
 As SMP classes are run during the school day, each student is required to find out what essential information they may have missed from the class they would otherwise have been in and obtain notes where necessary.
 They can choose to organise a buddy system where they obtain information from another student from their class who is not a member of SMP or seek out the relevant teacher and ask for information from them.

 It is expected that students will attend at all times when SMP students are requested to perform.
 Should a student be unable to attend a performance due to other commitments or illness, early notice to the teachers is appreciated.

-What happens at an Assessment Concert?
+What happens at an Appraisal Concert?

-There are two Assessment concerts each year.
+There are two Appraisal concerts each year.
 They are held in the evening and usually start at 7pm.
 Each child is asked to perform with their preferred instrument (including voice) while a panel of two assessors (one person is usually from the SMP council) listen and write notes.
 These notes are written to give feedback about their progress while they are in the programme and provide a framework for opportunities for improvement.
 They are of a most positive nature.
 They are handed to the students at their next SMP lesson.